Concubinage: Asia

 Concubinage was highly popular before the early 20th century all over East Asia.
 The main functions of concubinage for men was for pleasure and producing additional heirs, whereas for women the relationship could provide financial security.
 Children of concubines had lower rights in account to inheritance, which was regulated by the Dishu system.

-In places like China and the Muslim world, the concubine of a king could achieve power, especially if her son also became a monarch.
+In China and the Muslim world, the concubine of a king could achieve power, especially if her son also became a monarch.